Misba0019/PromptPlan/README.md

 # Todo-List
 ## Overview
-The **To-Do List Website** is a simple, interactive web application that allows users to manage their tasks efficiently.
+The **My To-Do Planner** is a simple, interactive web application that allows users to manage their tasks efficiently.
 This project utilizes HTML, CSS, and JavaScript to create a dynamic and user-friendly interface.
+It also incorporates **Bootstrap** for styling and **local storage** for task persistence.

 ## Features
 - Add new tasks
 - Delete tasks
 - Save tasks to local storage
+- View tasks in a visually appealing list
-- Quit
+- Quit the application

 ## To run this project locally, follow these steps:
 1. **Clone the repository:**